Related Article: Chargeback Fees

 Steps to Take

 1. First, try to get in touch with the cardholder.
-Sometimes people forget about payments they make.
-It’s also possible that there is an additional cardholder on the account or someone they authorized to use the card (e.g., a spouse) made the payment and were unaware of it at the time.
+Sometimes people forget about the payments they make.
+It’s also possible that there is an additional cardholder on the account or someone they authorized to use the card (e.g., a spouse) made the payment and was unaware of it at the time.
 If this is the case, ask them to let their card issuer know that they want to withdraw the dispute.

 The Chargeback Process Explained